aindrajaya/blockchain/learnweb3/level6-solidity.md

 {NOTE: Until Solidity 0.7.0, memory-structs containing members of storage-only types (e.g. mappings) were allowed and assignments like campaigns[campaignID] = Campaign(beneficiary, goal, 0, 0) in the example above would work and just silently skip those members.}
 ====
 ## Struct Smart Contract Programmer
---> Defining a Struct, struct allow us to groud data together.
+--> Defining a Struct, struct allow us to group data together.
 2. Use in State Variables
 3. Initialize
 4. Get